sseiber/lva-gateway/docs/Tutorials/Deploy_IoT_Edge_Lva_Gateway_modules_NUC.md

 `systemctl restart iotedge`

 Type `iotedge list`.
-After a few minutes, you\'ll see five modules deployed.
+After a few minutes, you'll see five modules deployed.
 You can keep running this command to check on status.

 Additionally, you can see the status for your modules in IoT Central for